pilight/pilight/docs/source/eventing/syntax.rst

    IF 1 == 1 AND 2 == 2 OR 2 == 3 THEN ...

 In the first two examples only a single AND and OR operator is used.
-In the rest of the examples we see multiple AND and OR operators.
-It is good to know that pilight evaluates these rules from left to right and only parses as much as necessary.
-In these examples only the green parts are actually evaluated and the red parts are skipped.
-In rule one we use an AND operator.
-This means that both conditions have to succeed for the rule to succeed, therefore, pilight has to evaluate both conditions.
-In the second rule we use the OR operator.
-This means that either one of the two conditions has to succeed for the whole rule to succeed.
-In this case, the first condition already succeeded so pilight knows it does not have to parse anything else and skips right to the action.
-The same logic as in rule two can be seen in rule four.
-This rule starts with an OR statement that already succeeds so the subsequent AND conditions do not have to be evaluated.
-In rule five we see that pilight parses the first condition which fails and because this condition was part of an AND operator we don't have to evaluate the second condition. pilight does evaluate the last condition because it can change the final outcome of rule five.
-The same happens in rule six.
-The first two conditions as part of the AND operator succeed so we don't have to evaluate the last condition.
+In the rest of the examples we see multiple AND and OR operators. pilight follows standard operator associativity rules in parsing AND and OR operators.

 .. _Hooks:
 .. rubric:: Hooks